Graduate Students

 Area of study: Cognition

 Background: Lauren graduated from San Francisco State University with a BA in Psychology and Holistic Health.
 While at SFSU, Lauren conducted an honors thesis on autism traits, executive functions, and exercise.
-She was also awarded the Dr. George Araki Academic Achievement Award for her research investigating the interplay between physiology and cognitive functioning.
+She also earned the Dr. George Araki Academic Achievement Award for her research investigating the interplay between physiology and cognitive functioning.

 Email